 In 1850 Lyttelton was a town of about 300 when the site of Christchurch was still bare plain, but Christchurch overtook it during the 1850s.
 The town’s role as the region’s port was assured with the opening of a rail tunnel in 1867.

 The Lyttelton Harbour Board (1877), now Port Lyttelton Company, developed the inner harbour.
 Large reclamations, for petroleum storage tanks in the 1920s and the Cashin Quay container berth in 1965, ensured the port’s importance.
 A new container terminal was opened in 1977.

 Lyttelton was close to the epicentre of the magnitude 6.3 earthquake that devastated Christchurch on 22 February 2011.
 Many Lyttelton buildings were destroyed in the quake.
-They included Holy Trinity Church (Canterbury's oldest stone church), the Harbour Light Theatre, the Empire Hotel and the historic Timeball Station, which had been damaged in the Darfield quake, and was destroyed in the February 2011 earthquake.
-There are plans to rebuild the Timeball tower.
+They included Holy Trinity Church (Canterbury's oldest stone church), the Harbour Light Theatre, the Empire Hotel and the historic Timeball Station, which had been damaged in the Darfield quake.
+The Timeball tower was rebuilt and reopened in November 2018.

 Locality on the north side of the Lyttelton Harbour entrance, named after John Robert Godley, the founder of the Canterbury settlement.
 It became a military reserve in 1851.
 An 1865 lighthouse was relocated down the cliff face in 1942 when coastal defence works were built.
 Department of Conservation notices give information about the Second World War gun emplacements there.
 As a farm park, it is a popular recreation area.